jacobchughes/examples-saife-endpoint-lib/SaifeEchoDemo/README.md

 [SAIFE Endpoint Library](http://saifeinc.com/developers/libraries/) - version 2.0.1 or newer.
 Contact SAIFE to obtain SAIFE Endpoint Library.

+[SAIFE Management Dashboard](https://dashboard.saifeinc.com/) account with <i/>at least one</i> organization and group

 # Java
 All commands are relative to the java directory.

 ### Build
 <code>